schwzr/dsf-spring-school-imaging-tests/exercises/exercise-2-1.md

 # Exercise 2 - DSF User Authentication

-In [Exercise 1](exercise-1.md), you added a client certificate to your browser in order to be allowed to access the DSF FHIR server.
+In [Exercise 1](exercise-1.md), you added a client certificate to your browser in order to be allowed to access the DIC FHIR server.
 In later exercises we will also use some of the DSF installations like the COS or HRP.
-You could generate a client certificate for each one, which is very cumbersome, or you could configure yourself a specific DSF user with access to all DSF installations using [OpenID Connect](https://openid.net/developers/how-connect-works/).
+You could add a client certificate to your browser for each one, which is very cumbersome, or you could configure yourself a specific DSF user with access to all DSF installations using [OpenID Connect](https://openid.net/developers/how-connect-works/).

-In order to solve this
+In order to solve this exercise, you need to have read the DSF documentation on [Access Control](https://dsf.dev/stable/maintain/fhir/access-control.html) and [OpenID Connect](https://dsf.dev/stable/maintain/fhir/oidc.html) for the DSF FHIR server and look at the required [environment variables](https://dsf.dev/stable/maintain/bpe/configuration.html) for the DSF BPE server related to OpenID connect.

 ## Exercise Tasks

+1. Add a new user to the [docker-compose.yml](../dev-setup/docker-compose.yml) named `Webbrowser`

 ## Solution Verification
 ### Maven Build and Automated Tests